 This program prepares candidates for New York State Initial Teaching certification in an Adolescence Education content field (Biology, Chemistry, Earth Science, English, French, Mathematics, Social Studies, History, or Spanish) along with Students with Disabilities grades 7-12.
-The program fulfills the Master's degree requirement for professional certification in New York State or in other states where the Master's degree is required.
+The program fulfills the Master's degree requirement for professional certification in New York State.
 It is a 36 credit program that includes a variety of clinical experiences and a full semester of full time student teaching.
 With the exception of one summer, courses are offered on the Poughkeepsie campus and at evenings.
 The program can be completed full time or part time.
 The program is offered in the traditional format: with 24 credits of classroom based courses in the 15 week semester; 6 credits of hybrid coursework during the summer, and 6 credits of student teaching across a traditional semester.